-In order to license your pet, which is required, you need to update their rabies shots.
+In order to license your pet, which is required, you need to update their rabies shots. larimerhumane. org/Licensing/Purchase

 Pets offer us their unconditional love.
 In return we should provide them with the proper care and affection they need to live long, happy, healthy lives.